Following the full opening of schools, Merton Music Foundation has resumed in-person teaching in some Merton schools this term (March 2021).

 These lessons will be fulfilled in-person where possible and online when not.
 If you wish to apply for our In-Person Lessons Only Waiting List, please click here.

-NB: it may not be possible to resume in-person teaching in some schools until after a vaccine is found.
+NB: it may not be possible to resume in-person teaching in some schools until social distancing requirements are relaxed.
 All in-person lessons will be subject to moving online in the event of local lockdown, school closures and/or tutor or pupil self-isolation.
 Please see below for further details.

 We are already back to teaching in-person lessons in several Merton schools; in other schools we need a little more time to ensure that all the appropriate safety measures are in place.
 Some schools simply don’t have the space to facilitate safe socially distanced instrumental lessons and so tuition must continue online in these settings.

 We understand that many parents prefer the convenience of in-school lessons.
 If this is the case, we ask you to let us know when making your application - either by phone/email or in the 'notes' of our online enrolment form.

-Your child will remain on this waiting list until such time that in-person lessons can be safely facilitated in their school.
+Your child will remain on the waiting list until such time that in-person lessons can be safely facilitated in their school.
 This will be dependent on the availability of a teaching space with sufficient ventilation that is large enough to accommodate 2 metre social distancing.
-It may be the case that this simply is not possible, in which case in-school lessons may not be able to resume until after a vaccine has been found.
+It may be the case that this simply is not possible, in which case in-school lessons may not be able to resume until after social distancing measures have been relaxed.

 The restrictions of social distancing in lessons will have a serious impact on the availability of instrumental teaching spaces in schools.
 Therefore, spaces for in-person lessons may be limited.